 Application.
-A completed application and payment of the application fee - www.mc.edu/apply.
+A completed application and payment of the application fee - https://go.mc.edu/apply/.

 Transcripts.
-An official transcript of all high school work completed to date delivered to the Office of Enrollment Services; this transcript must either be mailed from the high school directly or hand delivered by the student in a sealed envelope from the high school.
-Upon graduation, applicants must have a final transcript sent to the Office of Enrollment Services, showing date of
+An official transcript of all high school work completed to date delivered to the Office of Enrollment Services; this transcript must either be sent from the high school directly or hand delivered by the student in a sealed envelope from the high school.
+Upon graduation, applicants must have a final transcript sent to the Office of Enrollment Services, showing date of graduation, signature by the school official and/or an official seal.

-Test Scores.
-Official ACT, SAT or CLT scores for all applicants who graduated from high school within the last five years must be mailed to the Office of Enrollment Services directly from ACT, SAT or CLT headquarters or from the student's high school.
+Test Scores (optional).
+In order to be competitive for scholarships, official ACT, SAT or CLT scores for all applicants who graduated from high school within the last five years must be sent to the Office of Enrollment Services directly from ACT, SAT or CLT headquarters or from the student's high school.
 Score reports brought by the applicant are not acceptable.
-A minimum composite score of 18 on the American College Test (ACT), or a comparable combined score on the Scholastic Aptitude Test (SAT), is required.
+For students not immediately eligible for admission based on their transcripts, a minimum composite score of 18 on the American College Test (ACT), or a comparable combined score on the Scholastic Aptitude Test (SAT) or Classical Learning Test (CLT) is required.
+Some majors may require an ACT/SAT/CLT on file for situations including, but not limited to, admissions to program, class placement, licensure, and/or advanced standing.